ignaciolinari/beyond-the-cutoff/README.md

 - `retrieval.top_k`: how many chunks to retrieve
 - `retrieval.max_context_chars`: max context passed into the prompt
 - `retrieval.chunking_strategy`: `words` (fast) or `sentences` (section-friendlier)
-- `retrieval.embedding_model`: defaults to `BAAI/bge-small-en-v1.5`
+- `retrieval.embedding_model`: defaults to `BAAI/bge-m3`
-- `retrieval.reranker_model`: optional cross-encoder for reranking (e.g., `cross-encoder/ms-marco-MiniLM-L-6-v2`)
+- `retrieval.reranker_model`: optional cross-encoder for reranking (default `BAAI/bge-reranker-v2-m3`)

 Notes:
-- Uses `BAAI/bge-small-en-v1.5` for embeddings by default; adjust for quality/speed.
+- Uses `BAAI/bge-m3` for embeddings by default; adjust for quality/speed.
 - If a reranker is configured, top-k is reranked before prompting (with warnings logged when the reranker fails).
-- Answers are generated via the configured backend (default: Ollama with `qwen2-lora-science:latest`).
+- Answers are generated via the configured backend (default: Ollama with `qwen2.5:0.5b-instruct`; upgrade to the 3B tag when starting the second experiment series).
 - API responses include a `citations` array with `{id, source_path, page, token_start, token_end, score, excerpt}`.
 - Responses also expose `citation_verification` metadata summarising which inline markers were found and their lexical overlap with retrieved context.